SuperOffice/language-tools/README.md

 # SuperOffice Language Tools

-This repository contains all the editor tooling required for working with Typescript and CRMScripts in SuperOffice.
+This repository contains all the editor tooling required for working with scripts(Typescript and CRMScripts) in SuperOffice.

 It contains an implementation of the [Language Server Protocol (LSP)](https://microsoft.github.io/language-server-protocol/), powered by [Volar](https://volarjs.dev/) (for TypeScript) and `vcode-languageserver` (for CRMScript), and is currently under development.

-## Motivation

-With the [Typescript for SuperOffice](https://github.com/SuperOffice/typescript-for-superoffice)-project ongoing it felt like a suitable time to add support for creating scripts outside of SuperOffice.
-This will enhance the developer experience, and open new possibilities for how you work with and debug your scripts.

 ## Packages